StackVista/stackstate-docs/setup/agent/windows.md

     ```
     log_level: debug
     ```
+3. To also include the topology/telemetry payloads sent to StackState in the Agent log, add the line:
+    ```
+    log_payloads: true
+    ```
-3. Save the file and [restart the Agent](#start-stop-or-restart-the-agent) for changes to be applied.
+4. Save the file and [restart the Agent](#start-stop-or-restart-the-agent) for changes to be applied.

 ### Support knowledge base